A Unified approach to Infinitesimal Freeness with Amalgamation: Introduction

 \section{Introduction}

 The idea of free independence was introduced by D. Voiculescu roughly 40 years ago.
-Now many extensions and generalizations have been discovered.
-One generalization of freeness, freeness of type $B$ was found by Biane, Goodman, and Nica \cite{BGN} in 2003.
-A key observation in their paper was that freeness of type $B$ can be expressed to a certain extent in terms of Voiculescu's freeness with amalgamation \cite{ast} over a non-selfadjoint algebra of $2\times 2$ upper triangular matrices.
-This inspired the introduction of infinitesimal freeness in \cite{belinschi2012free} and \cite{fevrier2010infinitesimal}.
-Thanks to the insight of D. Shlyakhtenko that infinitesimal freeness may be used to detect the presence of spikes in many deformed random matrix models, it has recently become of interest to identify precisely which models have an asymptotic infinitesimal distribution, and which are asymptotically infinitesimally free.
-In his pioneering work \cite{DS}, Shlyakhtenko showed that, roughly speaking, independent Gaussian and finite rank deterministic matrices are asymptotically infinitesimally free, and so are independent Haar unitary and finite rank deterministic matrices (see \cite[Theorems 3.4 and 3.5]{DS}).
-Since then, Mingo \cite{M} identified the infinitesimal distribution of GOE matrices and showed that independent Wishart matrices are asymptotically infinitesimally free, and in a very recent preprint \cite{DF}, Dallaporta and F\'evrier have shown that independent Wigner matrices and full rank deterministic matrices which have an asymptotic infinitesimal distribution are infinitesimally free.
+Since then, numerous extensions and generalizations have been discovered.
+One generalization of freeness, freeness of type B was found by Biane, Goodman, and Nica \cite{BGN} in 2003.
+A key observation in their paper was that freeness of type $B$ can be expressed to a certain extent in terms of Voiculescu's freeness with amalgamation \cite{ast} over $\widetilde{\mathbb{C}}$, a non-selfadjoint algebra of $2\times 2$ upper triangular Toeplitz matrices.
+One of the motivations of this paper is to answer a question in Remark 4.9 in \cite{fevrier2010infinitesimal} as whether one can characterize infinitesimal freeness in terms of freeness over a two dimensional algebra.
+We show that tensoring with $\widetilde{\mathbb{C}}$ reduces infinitesimal freeness to ordinary freeness.
+One main result (Proposition \ref{thm1}) means all the results of \cite{nica2006lectures} can be easily carried over to the case of infinitesimal freeness of all orders; this will explored in a later paper.

-Motivated by potential applications to random matrices, in this article we develop a method which can be used to compute via the linearization method of \cite{A}, the infinitesimal distributions of polynomials in infinitesimally free selfadjoint random variables, using infinitesimally freeness with amalgamation (see \cite{CS}).
-Proposition \ref{thm2} and Theorem \ref{thm4} provide the necessary tools to make the method of \cite{BMS} work in the infinitesimal setting.
+The use in \cite{BGN} of upper triangular matrices inspired the development of infinitesimal freeness in \cite{belinschi2012free} and \cite{fevrier2010infinitesimal}.
+Thanks to the insight of Shlyakhtenko that infinitesimal freeness may be used to detect the presence of spikes in many deformed random matrix models, it has become of interest to identify precisely which models have an asymptotic infinitesimal distribution, and which are asymptotically infinitesimally free.
+In his pioneering work \cite{DS}, Shlyakhtenko demonstrated that independent Gaussian and finite rank deterministic matrices, as well as independent Haar unitary and finite rank deterministic matrices, are asymptotically infinitesimally free (see \cite[Theorems 3.4 and 3.5]{DS}).
+Furthermore, aside from Shlyakhtenko's contributions, other researchers have established that additional random matrix models are infinitesimally free (see \cite{M}, \cite{DF}, \cite{AU21}, and \cite{PKPL22}).